roncli/roncli.com/README.md

         npm install -msvs_version=2013

-7. Add /roncli.com/server/privateConfig.js.
+7. Add /roncli.com/assets/js/publicConfig.js and /roncli.com/server/privateConfig.js.
 See below for file contents.
 8. Apply the following patches:
     - https://github.com/roncli/remapify/compare/roncli:master...issue-24-from-1.4.4 - This fixes a bug with the ```remapify``` module in order to use it with the latest versions of the ```grunt-browserify``` module.
     - https://github.com/rendrjs/rendr-handlebars/pull/36 - This updates rendr-handlebars to use the latest version of handlebars.